 Guards around the sites: 1-2 LE

-"Groundskeeper" in mosques (the man handing you shoe-covers, showing you special things etc): 1-5 LE
+"Groundskeeper" in mosques (the man handing you shoe covers, showing you special things etc): 1-5 LE

 Boat staff on Nile cruise/Lake Nasser cruise incl. reception: 10 LE pr. person pr. night, leave in envelope in reception by the end.
 Write your cabin number on the envelope.
 Will be divided between all staff.
-Highest ranking staff gets the most, lowest ranking the least.
+The highest ranking staff gets the most, the lowest ranking the least.
 It is the system, but if you feel like rewarding a member of staff with a little extra, do it very discreet, or he will be forced to share with the others.

-Egyptian staff on day-boats Red Sea destinations: 10-20 LE per person on tour (not per staff on boat).
+Egyptian staff on day-boats Red Sea destinations: 10-20 LE per person on tour (not per staff on the boat).
 Often there is a box set out at the end for tips.
 Usually foreign staff like dive-masters, snorkel instructors etc does not expect to be tipped.
 So check how many Egyptian staff members are on board and tip according to that.

-Kids or young adults helping with camels, horses or donkeys, provided they are "employees" at the stables: 5-10 LE after trip (see also below)
+Kids or young adults helping with camels, horses or donkeys, provided they are "employees" at the stables: 5-10 LE after the trip (see also below)

-"General tipping in restaurants (if service and food was good): around 10 %.
+"General tipping in restaurants (if service and food were good): around 10 %.
 Most customers will find a service charge on their receipt, but please note that this goes to the restaurant and not to the waiter.

-If you travel in a group and your tourleader or guide suggests that he or she collect an amount for tips for the whole trip, then this amount should not exceed 350 LE pr. person for 10-15 days, including guides and all other things listed above.
+If you travel in a group and your tour leader or guide suggests that he or she collect an amount for tips for the whole trip, then this amount should not exceed 350 LE pr. person for 10-15 days, including guides and all other things listed above.
 But do expect to use at least that (300-350 LE, 45-50 €, 35-40 £, 70-75 $) in tips if you are on a trip where a cruise, guides and lots of tours are included, a little less if you do not have a guide.
 Do not tip guides excessive amounts.
 It gives them a bad name and is not always well-earned.